-Boarding student and Peddie tour guide Hall ’20 recalls a particular history elective that kept the entire class engaged.
+Boarding student and Peddie tour guide Hall ’20 recalled a particular history elective that kept the entire class engaged.

-I’m not going to love every single class that I take at Peddie.
+I knew I wouldn't love every single class I took at Peddie.
 The purpose of high school is to start thinking about some of the things you are really passionate about and pursue them to their maximum potential.
 This way, you find the classes that don’t feel like chores — the ones that you actually enjoy.

 One class that specifically comes to mind is Mr. Treese’s “Slave Trade and the Atlantic World,” a history elective.
 The class was comprised of some of the most unique people I have ever met.
 A mix of juniors, seniors and post-graduates, every student held their own differing opinions and ways of thinking.
 Everyone participated in class, and even though we’d sometimes get off-topic and start wild conversations, we always successfully navigated back to our original topic and came full-circle in our discussion.